 The following guidelines are intended to help ascertain whether your existing media is already captioned and what steps can be taken to caption existing media that is not captioned.

-a.
-In the older classrooms on campus, a caption-decoder (in addition to the VCR) must be used to display the captions.
-Please contact Classroom AV Services at 231-5684 to check-out equipment (must pick up and return to 204 Saunders).3.
-Video clips taped from TV will be closed-captioned if the TV show was closed-captioned.
-To display these captions, refer to #2 above.
+- In some older classrooms on campus, a caption-decoder (in addition to the VCR) might be needed to display the captions.
+Please contact Classroom AV Services at 540-231-5684 to check out equipment (must pick up and return to 204 Saunders).

-b.
-In the newer classrooms that are electronically equipped, the remote control for the TV or for the VCR must be used to "turn-on" the captions.
-Please try this out on this equipment prior to showing it in class to ensure the proper working of the equipment and that you understand how to display the captions.
+- In newer classrooms that are electronically equipped, the remote control for the TV or for the VCR must be used to "turn on" the captions.
+Please try this out on this equipment prior to showing films in class to ensure the proper working of the equipment, and that you understand how to display the captions.

-c.
-In the auditoriums with AV Technicians, the Technician can turn on the captions from the equipment in their booth.
+- In auditoriums with audio/visual technicians, the technician can turn on the captions from the equipment in their booth.

-4. Older videos may not be closed-captioned.
+- Older VHS videos may not be closed-captioned.
 Please look on the box for the CC symbol to determine if it is captioned or not.